Course Schedule :: Project

 It is critically important that you study the relevant course readings before class so that we can make the most of our limited class time together.
 I treat our class meetings as opportunities to highlight significant aspects of the material, to answer questions, to engage in discussions about particular topics, and so on.
 We cannot cover all of the material in class, so it is up to you to stay on top of the readings and the assignments.

-Quizzes (15%).
-We'll have three in-class quizzes, each counting for 5% of your final grade.
-Each quiz will have one or two questions and take around 20 minutes.
-All quizzes are closed book.
-You may bring one standard 8.5" by 11" piece of paper with any notes you deem appropriate or significant (front and back).
-No calculators, iPads, iPhones, Blackberries, Android phones/tablets, or abacuses are allowed.
+Three Quizzes (30%).
+We'll hold three in-class quizzes, each worth 10% of your final grade.
+For each one, you may bring *one* standard 8.5" by 11" piece of paper with any notes you deem appropriate or significant (front and back).
+No calculators, iPads, iPhones, Android phones/tablets, or abacuses are allowed.

-Final (25%).
-The final exam is closed book and will be held in class on November 29th during our regular class time.
-As in the case of quizzes, you may bring one standard 8.5" by 11" piece of paper with any notes you deem appropriate or significant (front and back).
-No calculators, iPads, iPhones, Blackberries, Android phones/tablets, or abacuses are allowed.
+Final (20%).
+The final exam is closed book, though you may bring *two* standard 8.5" by 11" piece of paper with any notes you deem appropriate or significant (front and back).
+No calculators, iPads, iPhones, Android phones/tablets, or abacuses are allowed.

 All homework assignments must be submitted by 11:59pm Central time on the due date.
 For the homework assignments, you may talk to any other class member or work in groups to discuss the problems in a general way.
 However, your actual detailed solution must be yours alone.
 If you do talk to other students, you must write on your assignment who it is that you discussed the problems with.
 Your submitted work must be written solely by you and not contain work directly copied from others.